daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 1

-Effect: The user can read the surface thoughts of a creature within short range that they can see, even if the target doesn’t want them to.
-Once the user has established contact, they can read the target’s thoughts for up to one minute per cypher level.
+Effect: The user can read the surface thoughts of a creature within short range that they can see, even if the target doesn't want them to.
+Once the user has established contact, they can read the target's thoughts for up to one minute per cypher level.

 TINY SIZE